sugarlabs/musicblocks/guide/README.md

 [RUN LIVE](https://musicblocks.sugarlabs.org/index.html?id=1662103714150464&run=True)

+In set key , mode determines the pattern of notes and key determines where the pattern starts.
+In the following table it is shown how notes and modes pattern changes with changing value of set key value.

 | Set Key Value | Notes Pattern | Modes Pattern |
 | --- | --- | --- |
 | C Major | C, D, E, F, G, A, B, C | 2 2 1 2 2 2 1 |